Anshul619/HLD-System-Designs/7_Scalability/LoadBalancer.md

 | Least Connection Method  | This approach is quite useful when there are a large number of persistent client connections which are unevenly distributed between the servers.                                                                                                                                                                                                                                    |
 | Redundant Load Balancers | The load balancer can be a single point of failure; to overcome this, a second load balancer can be connected to the first to form a cluster.                                                                                                                                                                                                                                       |

+# What if load balancers fail?
+Are they not a single point of failure (SPOF)?
+- Load balancers are usually deployed in pairs as a means of disaster recovery.
+- If one load balancer fails, and there’s nothing to failover to, the overall service will go down.
+- Generally, to maintain high availability, enterprises use clusters of load balancers that use heartbeat communication to check the health of load balancers at all times.
+- On failure of primary LB, the backup can take over.
+- But, if the entire cluster fails, manual rerouting can also be performed in case of emergencies.

 # Reference
 - [Load Balancer](https://www.educative.io/courses/grokking-the-system-design-interview/3jEwl04BL7Q)